 Immersing ourselves in the “world” of death was how we both naturally coped.
 As a result, we grew even closer to each other.

-Today, there are things that my dad and I talk about and do together on a daily basis that were’t part of our relationship before my mom died.
+Today, there are things that my dad and I talk about and do together on a daily basis that weren’t part of our relationship before my mom died.
 My dad tells me about the challenges of being a single parent, and I open up about details of my own romantic relationships and friendships.
 Over time, this dynamic has grown to feel normal.

 While I am still learning to navigate this new normal, I want to offer some unsolicited, brief advice on what I’ve learned so far: